 In September 2017, Hurricane Maria, a Category 4 storm packing sustained winds of 155 miles per hour, took direct aim at Puerto Rico.
 The hurricane devastated Puerto Rico’s electrical grid and left most of its residents without power for more than six months, according to the U.S. Department of Energy.

 Today power has largely been restored on the island.
 The Environmental Defense Fund reports that an initiative is now underway to modernize Puerto Rico’s grid using a smarter, more resilient approach: microgrids.
+The project is just one in a growing number of microgrid applications by communities who want to ensure a future with greener, more affordable and more reliable sources of electricity.
+Microgrids are also becoming increasingly central to sustainability efforts undertaken by universities, industrial organizations and cities to combat climate change.

 Building a Safety Net